S3-working-group/s3-practical-guide/src/co-creation-and-evolution/objection.md

 the whole organization to respond to organizational drivers.

 Being able to raise *potential* objections at any time means decisions only need *to be good enough for now and safe enough to try*.

 ---

+### Qualify Objections

+_How would doing this impede - or miss an opportunity to improve - flow of value to any organizational driver?_

+Objections stop:

+-   current and planned action
+-   people from executing on decisions
+-   existing agreements from continuing without being reconsidered
+-   proposals from becoming agreements

+---